On this page:

 Our curriculum includes course work, supervised clinical practica, a professional dissertation, and the doctoral internship.
 Most students attend on a full-time basis, but provisions may be made for part-time study during a portion of the program.

 Our school's curriculum is organized around a five-year plan that includes four years of coursework and clinical practica followed by a year-long doctoral internship.
-Students who have a master's or doctoral-level education may be eligible for an accelerated four-year plan, as described below.
 Our curriculum offers a breadth of course work and clinical training experiences while also providing time and opportunities to pursue special interests.
 The curriculum begins with basic science courses and a foundation in theory and practice, followed by more advanced work in specialized areas of theory or practice.

 Throughout the first year, classroom training and practice experiences are linked.
 In the second year, students will spend a minimum of two days per week (or a minimum of 700 hours per year) in supervised clinical practice.
 Supervised clinical practicum continues through years three and four of the program.
 Overall, School of Professional Psychology students enroll in a minimum of three years of supervised clinical experience and accumulate a minimum of 2,100 total hours.